carrierfry/pixels-dndbeyond-userscript/README.md

 4. Click on the `Connect to Pixels` text at the top right (to the right of the `Subscribe` text) and connect to your Pixel dice
 5. Roll a pixel die
 6. (Optional) If you want to see the roll, refresh the page and open the game log again.
 Your roll should be visible there.

+## Todos / Things that need to be implemented
+- [x] Support other dice than D20s
+- [ ] Test if it works with pixel dice actually, since I don't have any right now
+- [ ] Make it possible to automatically add the modifiers to the roll (e.g. +5 for a strength check)
+- [x] Show the roll to the user as a toast/popup
+- [ ] Show the roll in the game log to the user itself (currently only the other players who are in the session can see it live)

+## Known bugs
+- Currently, the script only works if you open the character sheet in DnD Beyond directly (for example by reloading the page).
+If you open the character sheet by clicking on `view` in your campaign or character overwie, it won't work.
+(This is because DnD Beyond is a single site application and the script only runs once when the page is loaded.)
+- If you are connected to your pixel dice and reload the page, you have to reconnect to your pixel dice again.
+(It shows that the dice is already connected, but it doesn't work until you reconnect.)
+- Since this userscript only interacts with the websocket of DnD Beyond, you currently can't see the roll in the game log until you reload the page.
+Other players that are in the session will see the roll live though.
+- d100 rolls are not supported currently (as you need to roll 2 d10s for that).
+Instead you have to roll 2 d10s separately and add them together in your head.

 ## Software used
 [Pixels Web Connect](https://github.com/GameWithPixels/pixels-js/tree/main/packages/pixels-web-connect) (via [unpkg](https://unpkg.com/))